chungusg/hotlink-archive-template/README.md

 **2. Copy this template repository [hotlink-archive-template](https://github.com/chungusg/hotlink-archive-template)**

+Your website will be contained in a [repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories), a place where all the files and the revision history for your project are stored.

-The template repository uses a python Action to automatically create a "home" page with an index of all the files in the folder every time it is updated.
+This template repository uses an "Action" (using python) to automatically create a "home" page with an index of all the files in your repository every time it is updated.

 > NOTE: I recommend you **set your repository to Private**.
 Github's history feature is extensive, so if you have sensitive content or think you might want to delete something later, it will be hard to get rid of it completely once it's been committed and publicly available.